-Microvascular decompression can successfully eliminate or reduce pain most of the time, but pain can recur by 10 years in three out of 10 people.
+Microvascular decompression can successfully eliminate or reduce pain for many years, but pain can recur by 10 years in three out of 10 people.
 Microvascular decompression has some risks, including decreased hearing, facial weakness, facial numbness, a stroke or other complications.
 Most people who have this procedure have no facial numbness afterward.

 Brain stereotactic radiosurgery (Gamma knife).
 In this procedure, a surgeon directs a focused dose of radiation to the root of your trigeminal nerve.
 This procedure uses radiation to damage the trigeminal nerve and reduce or eliminate pain.
 Relief occurs gradually and may take up to a month.

 Brain stereotactic radiosurgery is successful in eliminating pain for the majority of people.
 However, like all procedures, there is a risk of recurrence, often within 3 to 5 years.
 If pain recurs, the procedure can be repeated or an alternative procedure can be performed.
 Facial numbness is a common side effect, and may occur months or years after the procedure.